ecwpz91/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 And then re-build the container image, which will take about a minute to complete:

-`oc start-build -n userNN-catalog catalog-springboot --from-file target/catalog-1.0.0-SNAPSHOT.jar --follow` (replace `userNN` with your username!)
+`oc start-build -n userXX-catalog catalog-springboot --from-file target/catalog-1.0.0-SNAPSHOT.jar --follow` (replace `userXX` with your username!)

 Once the build is done, it will automatically start a new deployment.
 Wait for it to complete:

-`oc rollout status -w dc/catalog-springboot`
+`oc rollout status -w dc/catalog-springboot -n userXX-catalog`

 Wait for that command to report replication controller "catalog-springboot-XX" successfully rolled out before continuing.